rasterio/rasterio/governance.md

 Institutional Partner benefits are:

-* Acknowledgement on the NumPy websites, in talks and T-shirts.
+* Acknowledgement on the rasterio websites, in talks and T-shirts.
 * Ability to acknowledge their own funding sources on the NumPy websites, in talks and T-shirts.
 * Ability to influence the project through the participation of their Council Member.
 * Council Members invited to Rasterio Developer Meetings.